pzhaojohnson/rnacanvas.app-object/README.md

 Opens a new duplicate tab of the RNAcanvas app
 (i.e., a tab with the same URL parameters).

-This method will omit the `peripheral_ui` URL parameter so that the new tab is always opened with a full peripheral UI.

-(This is useful when the app is currently embedded in another website through the use of an `iframe` element without the full peripheral UI currently being shown.)
+<b>Known issue #1:</b> This method cannot currently recreate (in the new duplicate tab)
+edits to the drawing that the user has made.

+To open a new tab of the drawing exactly as is (i.e., with all edits preserved), download a `.rnacanvas` file of the drawing and open the `.rnacanvas` file in a new tab of the RNAcanvas app.

+<b>Known issue #2:</b> This method only works if the RNAcanvas URL interface
+was used in the first place to draw the drawing currently being shown.

+Otherwise, this method will simply open a new blank tab of the RNAcanvas app.

 ```javascript
 app.duplicateTab();
 ```

-This method cannot currently recreate edits made by the user to the drawing in the new duplicate tab.
+This method will omit the `peripheral_ui` URL parameter from the new tab so that it is always opened with a full peripheral UI.

-This method will also simply open a new blank tab of the RNAcanvas app if the app is currently embedded in another website without the use of an `iframe` element (i.e., using the RNAcanvas app object interface).
+(This is a useful property of this method when the app is currently embedded in another website without the full peripheral UI currently being shown.)